-At the same time, though, research shows that roughly 53% of male-to-female crossdressers in the US are married, while only about 49% of the US adult male population is married (Statistical Abstract of the United States).
+At the same time, though, research shows that more than 50% of male-to-female crossdressers in the US are married, while somewhat less than 50% of the US adult male population is married (Statistical Abstract of the United States).
 Thus, adult male-to-female crossdressers probably are at least as likely as their non-crossdressing counterparts to be in heterosexual marriages.
 Assuming that most people in heterosexual marriages actually are heterosexual, we might extrapolate a bit from that comparison, guessing that there really isn’t any important difference in sexual orientation between crossdressers and non-crossdressers.
 In the United States, being married or single is the strongest predictor of sexual preference and actual sexual behavior.4

 The most cogent version of the question above isn’t whether some crossdressers are gay or bisexual — the answer to that question is yes — it is whether the proportion of crossdressers that is NOT strictly heterosexual exceeds the proportion of adult human beings as a whole that is NOT strictly heterosexual.
 If we were to play down the prevalence of homosexual feelings in the general population, while being more accurate about the prevalence of such feelings in the crossdressing subpopulation, we could easily arrive at an invalid conclusion.
 So let’s establish a baseline for considering the sexual orientations of crossdressers.
 What is the true prevalence of homosexual inclinations in the general human population?

-Whatever the precise prevalence of non-heterosexual orientations in the US today, a conclusion that is almost certainly valid is that homosexual tendencies and behavior expressing them are much more prevalent in the general adult population than Western cultures typically acknowledge.
-The percentage isn’t 2.5% or less, as some have claimed; it may be ten times that percentage.
 Some researchers who study these things believe that if we were to define “homosexual tendencies” in terms of persistent thoughts and fantasies, not just fairly regular overt behavior, then the prevalence of homosexual tendencies in the human race probably would be in the neighborhood of ½.
-I will tentatively assume that ⅕ or 20% is a reasonable inference.
+For purposes of this discussion, I will tentatively assume that ⅕ or 20% is a reasonable inference.
 If the true proportion in the general human population is about ⅕, then it should not surprise anyone very much to learn that some crossdressers engage in the same behavior found in large numbers of non-crossdressers.

-But we must try to maintain some balance.
-While homosexual interests are much more common in the US than conventional views presume, we must not jump to an unwarranted extreme.
+Comparing CDs with Non-Crossdressers.
+Non-heterosexual orientations are much more common in the US than conventional views presume; however, we must not jump to unwarranted extremes.
 Many people, including many crossdressers, are indeed exclusively heterosexual.
 The pertinent question is whether the proportion of crossdressers that DEPARTS from strict heterosexuality is > ⅕, or whether it is ≤ ⅕.
 Only if the first were true would it be accurate to infer that there is a special affinity between crossdressing and non-heterosexuality.

-Whatever the answer to that question — the available data do not yet justify a firm conclusion — I would like to see greater tolerance of all combinations of gender identity and sexual orientation.
-Realistically, there are many different subgroups.
+The great majority of homosexuals are not crossdressers, and most part-time crossdressers are not homosexual.
+In my opinion, though, it is high time that our culture took account of scientific knowledge about sexuality and gender as we know those in the twenty-first century.
+Realistically, there are many different subgroups of transgender persons.
 Some of those subgroups have counterparts all around the world.
 The Filipino baklâs are one illustration, as the baklâs have counterparts in the US and in virtually every other society in the world.
 Strictly heterosexual married men who crossdress part-time (e.g., Vera above) are a large subpopulation, to be sure; but they certainly are not the only one.
 In Brazil, people generally distinguish between “travesties” and “transexuais” (and various subsets within each of those larger categories).
 Those various categories and subcategories differ in sexual preferences and in other ways.
 The most important point, I think, is that there are a range of gender identities, sexual orientations, and combinations of those found in the human race.
 In my view, we should accept and respect all of our fellow human beings so long as they are not harming anyone.
 Learning to live and let live would benefit us all.

-For anyone to whom these issues of gender identity and/or sexuality are important, I recommend that you consult reliable sources rather than sources with rigid ideologies and vested interests in one answer or another.
+Consult Reliable Sources.
+For anyone to whom issues of gender identity or sexuality are important, I urge you to consult reliable sources rather than sources with rigid ideologies and vested interests in one answer or another.
 The American Psychological Association has no ideological stance on male-to-female crossdressing or on sexual orientation; however, it does have a commitment to sound research and counseling based on sound research.
 The APA website includes discussions of the following pertinent topics: